-- (i) Paul Davis Restoration is a franchisor of residential and light commercial restoration services serving the insurance industry in the United States and Canada through 338 franchises.
+- (i) Paul Davis Restoration is a franchisor of residential and light commercial restoration services serving the insurance industry in the United States and Canada through 362 franchises.
 Paul Davis provides full service water, fire and mold cleanup, construction rebuild and restoration services for property damaged by natural or man-made disasters.
 Royalties are earned from franchisees based on a percentage of franchisee gross revenues. - (ii) CertaPro Painters is the largest provider of residential and commercial painting services in North America.
 CertaPro has 364 franchises operating in major markets across the United States and Canada.
 CertaPro Painters focuses on high-end residential and commercial painting and decorating work.
-CertaPro completes more than 125,000 projects in a typical year.
+CertaPro completes approximately 125,000 projects in a typical year.
 Royalties are earned based on a percentage of franchisee gross revenues or a fixed monthly fee, plus administrative fees for various ancillary services. - (iii) California Closets is North America's largest provider of custom-designed and installed closet and home storage solutions.
 California Closets has 87 franchises in the United States and Canada.
-There are currently approximately 138 branded California Closets retail showrooms in operation in North America which are used by franchisees to demonstrate and sell the product.
-California Closets franchise and corporate locations typically install more than 70,000 jobs annually across North America.
+There are currently approximately 141 branded California Closets retail showrooms in operation in North America which are used by franchisees to demonstrate and sell the product.
+California Closets franchise and corporate locations typically install approximately 75,000 jobs annually across North America.
 Royalties are earned based on a percentage of franchisee gross revenues. - (iv) Pillar to Post Home Inspectors is one of North America's largest home inspection service providers.
-Services are provided through a network of approximately 700 home inspectors in 496 franchises.
+Services are provided through a network of approximately 651 home inspectors in 414 franchises.
 Through its proprietary inspection model, Pillar to Post Home Inspectors can assess many categories or items inside and outside the home as part of its evaluation process.
 Pillar to Post Home Inspectors typically inspects more than \$50 billion in residential real estate each year.
-Royalties are earned on a percentage of franchisee gross revenues. - (v) Floor Coverings International is a residential and commercial floor coverings design and installation franchise system operating in North America with 239 franchises.
+Royalties are earned on a percentage of franchisee gross revenues. - (v) Floor Coverings International is a residential and commercial floor coverings design and installation franchise system operating in North America with 320 franchises.
 Royalties are earned based on a percentage of franchisee gross revenues.

-The aggregate system-wide revenues of our 1,524 franchisees were approximately \$2.6 billion for 2022.
 Franchise agreements are for terms of five or ten years.
 Royalties are reported and paid to us monthly in arrears.
 All franchise agreements contain renewal provisions that can be invoked by FirstService Brands at little or no cost.